 Misses 6-20; Men's 32-46.

-This roomy pullover style is traditional garb for cheesemakers in Roquefort, France, and a comfortable smock for your studio or daily outings.
-Popular choice for Medieval and Renaissance reenactors, as well as for making an everyday tunic-style shirt.
+This roomy pullover style shirt is traditional garb for cheesemakers in Roquefort, France, and a comfortable smock for your studio or daily outings.
+It is a popular sewing pattern choice for Medieval and Renaissance reenactors, as well as for making an everyday tunic-style shirt.
 Sized for men and women, the easy-sew smock features shoulder yoke, front placket, simple narrow buttoned neckband, and optional underarm gussets.
 Sleeves are gathered at the wrist into a buttoned band cuff.

 Suggested fabrics: Crisp medium-weight fabrics such as gingham, broadcloth, muslin, linen, silk, lightweight corduroy.
 Traditional smocks have small blue and white checks.

 This is the PDF version of the pattern.
-For the paper pattern, go here. includes cutting and sewing instructions (11 pages), Copyshop versions (36" and A0), and a tiled for print at home version (35 pages).
+For the paper pattern, go here.
+This PDF pattern includes cutting and sewing instructions (11 pages), copy shop versions (36" and A0), and a tiled for print at home version (35 pages).
 You will get a link to download the zip file with the pattern after purchase.
 It is easiest to download to a computer rather than a device.
 For more information about PDF patterns, you can visit our blog post.